ronutu/ctf-writeups/Hack The Box/Behind the Scenes/README.md

         001012ea 5c              ??
 5Ch    \
 ```

 We will replace the UD2 instruction with NOP and manually disassemble the code.
-The newly revealed main function now looks like this:
+The newly revealed main function looks like this:

 ```c
 undefined8 main(void)